Approximate propagation of normal distributions for stochastic optimal control of nonsmooth systems: Initial value problems with uncertain initial value

 We conclude this section with a small lemma which we will use several times throughout the paper.
-Before stating the lemma and with a slight overload of notation, we define the probability density function of the standard normal distribution as
+Before stating the lemma, we define the probability density function of the univariate standard normal distribution as

 with associated cumulative distribution function (CDF) $\Phi$.
 While there exists no closed-form expression for $\Phi$, we can in practice treat it as such since numerical implementations are readily available via the error function $\erf(\cdot)$.